mvolkmann/htmx-examples/infinite-scroll/README.md

 # infinite-scroll

-This app demonstrates using HTMX to implement infinite scroll.
+This app demonstrates using htmx to implement infinite scroll.

 To run this: